coders-lounge/toolkit/README.md

 ## Feedback

-If you have any feedback, please reach out to us via Discord
+If you have any feedback, please reach out to us via Discord.

 ## Contributors